keyboardio/Kaleidoscope/docs/UPGRADING.md

 ## Breaking changes

+### Sketch preprocssing system

+We used to support the ability to amend all compiled sketches by adding code to `src/kaleidoscope_internal/sketch_preprocessing/sketch_header.h` and `src/kaleidoscope_internal/sketch_preprocessing/sketch_footer.h`.
+The functionality was never used by Kaleidoscope itself and frequently pulled the (empty) header files from the wrong copy of Kaleidoscope.
+If you need this functionality, please open a GitHub issue.

 ### Macros

 This is a guide to upgrading existing Macros code to use the new version of